d12frosted/elpa-mirror/gnu/denote-readme.txt

         To only return an existing identifier, refer to the function `denote-retrieve-filename-identifier'.

-  Function `denote-retrieve-filename-title'
-        Extract title from `FILE' name, else return `file-name-base'.
-        Run `denote-desluggify' on the title if the extraction is successful.

   Function `denote-retrieve-title-value'
         Return title value from `FILE' front matter per `FILE-TYPE'.